The Barramundi fishing in the Kimberley is the best. Period.

 Try Willie Creek and Barred Creek and the other northern beaches (along the Manari Road, which you reach via a turn off from the Cape Leveque Road).

-Further along the Cape Leveque Road is Middle Lagoon, and the Hunter Creek at Kooljaman Resort/Cape Leveque.
+Many of the bush camps along the Cape Leveque Road (ask your local hosts for advice and directions), even Hunter Creek at Kooljaman Resort/Cape Leveque.

 The Fitzroy River (access through Yeeda station, there are several places along the river, ask for directions at Willare Roadhouse), Tumblegoodiron, Willare Bridge, Myroodah Crossing.